hdorgeval/le-livre-des-rois/src/markdown/en/warner/04-jamshid/02-the-story-of-zahhak-and-his-father.md

 One of the desert spear-armed Bedouins

-Of noble birth then lived — a virtuous king, V. 23
+Of noble birth then lived — a virtuous king,

 Just, highborn, generous, and hight Mardas,